i2002/MazeEscape/README.md

 _Maze escape_ is a simple 8x8 matrix game in which the player has to find the exit of the maze while keeping out of enemies.

-The project is powered by an Atmega328P microcontroller and has a case made out of LEGO bricks.
+The project is powered by an _Atmega328P_ microcontroller and has a case made out of LEGO bricks.

 ## Task description
-The objective of the project is to create a matrix game, using as input joystick movement and button switch press and as output a 16x2 LCD display and a 8x8 LED matrix.
+The objective of the project is to create a matrix game, using as input joystick movement and button switch press and as output a _16x2 LCD display_ and a _8x8 LED matrix_.
 The project should also include user interface (user navigable menu) in order to:

 - start the game
 - manage game settings (LCD and matrix brightness, sounds on / off)